The Front Bar

-The Front Bar (formerly Friday Front Bar) is an Australian Football League-based talk show that airs on the Seven Network.
+The Front Bar (formerly Friday Front Bar) is an Australian Football League–based talk show that airs on the Seven Network.
 The show is hosted by journalist Andy Maher and comedians Mick Molloy and Sam Pang.

 Overview

 The series, which typically airs from March to September during the AFL season, is produced by Front Bar Entertainment, a group operated by Molloy, with episodes generally featuring the hosts and special guests drinking beer as they discuss the week's topics in a light hearted way.
 To date, the guest pool has included Kevin Bartlett, Brian Taylor and Jason Dunstall.
 In 2019, they also welcomed Garry Lyon as a guest, which was significant since he had been a longtime co-host of The Footy Show, and in similar fashion later welcomed Billy Brownless as a guest in 2022.

-In 2018, during the AFL offseason, the show made an edition of the show centered on the 2018 Winter Olympics in Pyeongchang.
+In 2018, during the AFL offseason, the show made an edition of the show centred on the 2018 Winter Olympics in Pyeongchang.
 Later that same year, they also did specials that tied-in with the 2018 Commonwealth Games on the Gold Coast, and in November that year a Melbourne Cup edition of the show was broadcast ahead of the 2018 Melbourne Cup.
 In November 2019, two cricket-themed episodes aired ahead of the Australian cricket season, and this has continued on in the following years.
 Since 2022, an edition of the show covering and featuring guests from other sporting disciplines such as Mick Doohan, Lauren Jackson and Pat Rafter, titled The Front Bar: All Sports, has also aired prior to the AFL season.

-Initially the show was sponsored by Carlton Draught beer until 2022; the show had received some criticism for being an extended advertisement for the brand.
-For 2023 the show signed a new deal with Furphy.
+Initially, until 2022, the show was sponsored by Carlton Draught beer; the show had received some criticism for being an extended advertisement for the brand.
+For 2023, the show signed a new deal with Furphy.